 We selected March 31, of the relevant year, the end of the closest calendar quarter to our April 30 fiscal year end, as the date upon which we would identify the "median employee" because it enabled us to make such identification in a reasonably efficient and economical manner.
 To identify the "median employee," we considered the prior trailing 12 months of W-2 wages as of March 31, for our consistently applied compensation measure because we believe that this measure reasonably reflects the annual compensation of our employees.
 Using this measure, we identified a "median employee" who is a full-time, salaried employee located in Houlton, Maine.
-Once we identified this median employee, we totaled all of the elements of the employee's compensation for the relevant fiscal year in accordance with the requirements of the applicable SEC rules, and consistent with the calculation of total compensation of our CEO in the Summary Compensation Table above.
+Once we identified this median employee, we totaled all of the elements of the employee's compensation of our CEO in the Summary Compensation Table above.